becathey/mandarin-vocab/README.md

-# Mandarin-English
+# Mandarin Vocabulary API

-Mandarin-English Vocabulary API is a REST API built with Node.js and Restify for retrieving Mandarin vocabulary words.
+Mandarin Vocabulary API is a REST API built with Node.js and Restify for studying Mandarin vocabulary.
 It uses JSON Web Tokens for authentication and authorization.

 ## Project Setup